 - Identifying equivalent courses at other universities

-Current SDSU students should see their advisor before enrolling in support courses at other colleges and universities that have not been approved to replace a SDSU support course.
+Current SDSU students should see their academic advisor before enrolling in support courses at other colleges and universities that have not been approved to replace an SDSU support course.
 When these courses are taken at colleges or universities outside the South Dakota Board of Regents System (SDBOR), students must have official transcripts sent and evaluations processed through the Records & Registration Office.
 Once courses are evaluated, the student can check the electronic system to see how their courses officially transferred to SDSU.
 Students should keep in mind that the transcript evaluation process may take several weeks to finalize.
 Having all transfer work evaluated in a timely manner is important to ensure accurate advising and graduation.

-Adding and/or dropping a course
+Adding and/or Dropping a Course

 Procedures for adding or dropping a course are outlined in the SDSU Undergraduate Catalog.

-Withdrawal from nursing and/or the university
+Withdrawal from Nursing and/or the University

-Section IV College of Nursing professional standards
+Section IV: College of Nursing Professional Standards

 Nurses have ethical and professional standards to maintain in working with clients or patients.
 As members of the health care team students are expected to demonstrate professional conduct and behaviors consistent with professional nursing and the Code of Ethics for Nurses.
-Unethical, dishonest, or illegal conduct that is inconsistent with the Code of Ethics for Nurses may result in dismissal from the nursing major.
+Unethical, dishonest or illegal conduct that is inconsistent with the Code of Ethics for Nurses may result in dismissal from the nursing major.
 Student conduct concerns are handled by the Vice President of Student Affairs.

-Student behavior may be considered unsafe in the clinical, simulation, or classroom setting if it endangers self or others.
-Unsafe or unacceptable clinical performance occurs when there is harm or potential harm.
+Student behavior may be considered unsafe in the clinical, simulation or classroom setting if it endangers self or others.
+Unsafe or unacceptable clinical performance occurs when there is harm or potential for harm.
 This can be determined by the faculty or nursing staff in the area.
 Clinical includes acute, ambulatory, community and simulation learning experiences.
 Unsafe or unacceptable care may occur when procedures are carried out incorrectly, care is not delivered in a timely manner, assessments are inaccurate or changes are not reported.
 Some examples include:

 - inability to complete care/assignment within the established time period,